heyjan/website/README.md

 v0.03

 - Outsourced Services to a Component
-- vue-router Installed & some work regarding Routes
+- vue-router Installed & some work regarding Routes done

 v0.02